Geezering/ahmm/md_docs3/Baroque_Golden_Age_Dutch.md

-# Baroque / dDtch Golden Age art: Key themes, ideas, and artistic aspects
+# Baroque / Dutch Golden Age art: Key themes, ideas, and artistic aspects
 # Three short points
 - realism, detail, and everyday life
 - Dutch Golden Age and baroque artists like Rembrandt, Vermeer, Frans Hals, and Pieter de Hooch were renowned for their incredible realism and attention to detail